 Best cabin location for those who are always excited to see what's ahead: the very front (or forward) of the ship

-While you will not find any forward-facing balcony cabins, you can book an ocean view room that overlooks the front of the ship.
+While you will not find any forward-facing balcony cabins, you can book an ocean-view room that overlooks the front of the ship.
 These cabins are great for those who want to wake up and watch the ship pull into port from the comfort of their stateroom.

-Like aft balconies, they tend to be larger than standard ocean view rooms, too.
+Like aft balconies, they tend to be larger than standard ocean-view rooms, too.
 This is because the front of the ship is angled, and the staterooms have been designed around that.

 With these, though, it is important to warn you that they are prone to feeling motion more than cabins that are centrally located.
 Moreover, they will be further from elevator banks, meaning that you will have a longer walk to and from your stateroom.
-Of course, this is a minor thing to a lot of people, and the spectacular views will make up for this slight inconvenience.
+Of course, this is a minor thing to a lot of people, and the spectacular views will make up for these slight inconveniences.

 Best cabin location to maximize your fun (or relaxing) time onboard: near your happy place